Are you confused about choosing the right bank account to use as an NRI…? You will get the answer in this article.

 3. Foreign Currency Non-Resident (FCNR) Fixed deposit Account

-An FCNR account can be opened only in the form of term deposits with the maturity ranging from 1 to 3 years.
+An FCNR account can be opened only in the form of term deposits with a maturity ranging from 1 to 3 years.

 Indian currency cannot be deposited in this account.